evenstensberg/evenstensberg/posts/reviews.md

 **When working with source code, either if it is Open Source, Closed Source or as a collaborative effort, one thing is inevitable; PRs.**

 ***Pull Requests are the final stage of getting your code ready for a production build, staging or to any sort of project where other people will rely on the code you write.
 It is important that it lives up to the expectations of the codebase.
-In this post, I will try to summarize some things I have learnt through Open Source and working together in teams for companies and in Open Source.***
+In this post, I will try to summarize some things I have learnt through Open Source and working together in teams for companies.***

 ---